 The terminally ill cat can face a range of symptoms such as seizures, nausea, vomiting, pain (listed above).
 It is up to the caregiver to relay symptoms to the veterinarian who can prescribe the right medication to make the cat more comfortable.

 Symptoms of nausea can include lip smacking, loss of appetite and drooling.

 The nutritional requirements of a cat who is near the end of life are obviously going to differ from a healthy kitten or adult cat.
-Loss of appetite are common side-effects of pain and nausea (which we will cover below).
+Loss of appetite is common side-effects of pain and nausea (which we will cover below).

-Ensure the cat receives adequate nutrients, and in some cases, prescription diets to help manage or slow down progress of a condition.
+Ensure the cat receives adequate nutrients, and in some cases, prescription diets to help manage or slow down the progress of a condition.

 Hand or syringe feeding carefully warmed foods such as cooked chicken breast or soft canned food can sometimes help.
 Your cat’s veterinarian can prescribe a high-nutrition food such as Hills a/d.
 Or, add tasty treats to the top of the cat’s food such as a small sample of tuna, or a gourmet cat gravy such as Dine Creamy Treats (available in sachets from your supermarket).

 If you are still struggling to get adequate nutrition into your cat, speak to your cat’s veterinarian.
 They can recommend a high-calorie gel such as Nutrigel and/or appetite stimulants, or insert a feeding tube if all of the above methods fail.
 More information on feeding tubes can be found here.